Recognising vision problems

 What helps if you suffer from digital eyestrain?

-For those suffering from digital eyestrain, one solution could be distance lenses with special support for your eyes at close range, such as the YEISS Digital Lenses.
+For those suffering from digital eyestrain, one solution could be distance lenses with special support for your eyes at close range, such as the ZEISS Digital Lenses.
 Our ZEISS Precision progressive lenses also feature this technology as standard.
 Both lens types have been specially developed for digital devices such as e-readers and smartphones: special optimisation of the near zone takes into account the typical movements of the eyes and the shorter reading distance required by these devices.
 The design optimally supports the ciliary muscle, making it easier for the wearer to focus in the near and distance ranges.

 Vision problems when driving